 How is beta thalassemia diagnosed?

-Complete blood count (CBC).
-This test measures size, number, and maturity of different blood cells in a set volume of blood.
+- Complete blood count (CBC).
+This test checks the size, number, and maturity of different blood cells in a set

 How is beta thalassemia treated?